Multilingual Routing in Mixture-of-Experts: Interpretability Analysis

 \begin{findingbox}{}{} For non-English languages, there is generally higher routing consistency across tokens \textit{within a sequence} than in English.
 In the last layers, it is \textbf{much} higher than English. \end{findingbox}

 Routing consistency, itself, also correlates with performance, with the lowest resource languages having the highest token-to-token agreement.
 High-resource languages have lower consistency, but still mostly above that of English across model layers.
 This can be explained by the English-heavy pretraining using a load-balancing loss, which would lead to a large number of specialized experts for English tokens.
 In contrast, multilingual tokens rely on fewer experts, resulting in reduced token-to-token variation.
 In the last layers, the models will consistently send tokens in the same non-English language to the same expert.
-Both entropy and our consistency metric reinforce the idea that the model has dedicated multilingual generation experts in the last decoder layers, while English tokens have more possible experts to be routed to.
+These consistency metrics further support the existence of many fewer multilingual experts in the later layers than those available for English.